streetwriters/notesnook/docs/help/contents/custom-themes/install-a-theme-from-file.md

 ---
 title: Install from file
+pageTitle: How do I install a Notesnook theme from a file?
-description: Install a custom Notesnook theme directly from a theme.json file on mobile, desktop or web.
+description: Load a theme.json file directly into Notesnook on mobile, desktop or web, and set it as your default theme.
+keywords:
+  - install notesnook theme
+  - theme.json notesnook
+  - load theme from file
+schema: howto
 ---

 # Install a theme directly from theme.json file